Federal Emergency Management Agency (FEMA)

 Emergency Management Australia has jazzed up its Web site with a new look and new information.
 The site includes a section describing the agency's programs and structure as well as pages covering current EMA activities, EMA media releases, and emergency management generally.
 It also provides a virtual library, community information, a summary of available education and training, and a list of conferences.
 It also provides an extensive new section on "Disaster Education for Schools," with pages for teachers, students, and school communities, as well as a news section and an index of school disaster education resources - from Web sites to books and videos.

-New Zealand Office of Civil Defense
+New Zealand Ministry of Civil Defense and Emergency Management

 Asia-Pacific Natural Hazards and Vulnerabilities Atlas